 Image credit for most images used on this page: Body Glove Cruises.

-Body Glove Hawaii is certified by the Hawaii Ecotourism Association which means that their tours are eco-friendly, culturally educational, and as sustainable as possible.
+Body Glove Hawaii is certified by the Sustainable Tourism Association of Hawai’i which means that their tours are eco-friendly, culturally educational, and as sustainable as possible.

 The tours operate from Kona with the Kanoa II, a 65-ft catamaran.
 The Kanoa II is an award winning, multi-million dollar vessel that offers plenty of shade (very important with our strong sun!), cushioned seating, flat screen televisions, a full sound system for live entertainment, and a full-service premium bar.